 Another area where we have made interesting observations is in cancers arising from epithelial tissues (squamous cell carcinomas).
 The picture to the above is from a patient with a squamous cell carcinoma on their tongue.
 What we have seen is a big increase in LaNt staining in the cancerous epithelium compared with the normal epithelium.
 We don’t yet know exactly what this means for patients but our current work is aimed at finding that out, finding out what controls the expression and whether we can turn the LaNt expression off again.
 The first manuscript describing this is being prepared at the moment so hopefully you can read about it in the primary literature soon but for now here is our lay-friendly page on our splicing switch and cancer project.

-So what do LaNts do?
+What do LaNts do?

 LaNt stands for “laminin N terminus” which reflects the major structural element of the proteins.
 Each LaNt consists of a signal sequence followed by a globular domain termed a laminin N terminal domain (LN domain, previously known as domain VI), a short stretch of laminin-type epidermal growth factor-like repeats (LE domain) and carboxyl terminal domain of no known function.
 All in all this gives proteins of 50-100kDa, about one tenth of the size of an assembled laminin.
 This size and structure is quite similar to that of the netrins (see diagram above) which make us think that some things the netrins do could also be done by the LaNts.